For The Kirschen Amnesty International Letter Writing Group, Click HERE

 I am a secondary school teacher of history and I have taught in both state and independent settings.
-I currently have responsibility for the co-ordination of history at Key Stage Three level.
+I currently have responsibility for the co-ordination of history at Key Stage 3 level.
 I am also a classroom Lead Practitioner.
 In 2016 I set up my school’s Journal Club.

 I am an associate editor for the journal Teaching History, in which I have written several full-length articles.
 I have also penned various features for the journal such as the ‘New, Novice or Nervous’ guides to subjects such as progression in evidential understanding and addressing controversial issues in the classroom.

-I am also a supervisor for the Master of Education ‘Researching Practice’ and ‘Advanced Subject Teaching’ programmes at the University of Cambridge, where I trained to be a teacher.
+I have also been a supervisor for the Master of Education ‘Researching Practice’ and ‘Advanced Subject Teaching’ programmes at the University of Cambridge, where I trained to be a teacher.

 I recently set up a pilot ‘Raising Aspirations’ project, designed to provide an introduction to historiography for state school pupils who are interested in applying to Russell Group or Oxbridge universities.
 I need to resurrect this project after two exhausting maternity leaves, but I never seem to have enough time after I’ve picked up all the Lego and put vanish on all the school uniform.

 I occasionally dress up for lessons (I make a very good John Ball, but I need to work on my Queen Elizabeth), and I like baking.
 I am the mother of two young children, whose arrival has changed everything.

 Email me: email@example.com